 - Combats memory loss: Peanuts contain vitamin B3 also called Niacin which boosts both memory and brain function.

-HF: Where do you source your products from?
+Where do you source your raw materials from?

 All my products are naturally grown Nigerian farm produce.
 They are freshly made from the farm and processed by me with absolutely no additives.
 Enjoy the goodness of whole grain food and healthy unprocessed foods straight from the farm as they are healthiest options.